 SHOP THE SAMSONITE DETOUR COLLECTION

-Not a fan of traditional hardshell or softshell suitcases?
+WHY WE LOVE IT: Not a fan of traditional hardshell or softshell suitcases?
 Consider this wheeled duffel from Samsonite that our travel experts love.
-It’s available in two sizes (29-inch and 34-inch), so you can choose the best one for your upcoming trips.
+It’s available in two sizes (29 inches and 34 inches), so you can choose the best one for your upcoming trips.

 Dimensions30" x 15" x 14.2"